rocky-linux/rockylinux.org-gatsby/CONTRIBUTING.md

 every project member & collaborator, we need to set some policies on contributions.

+## UI Kit
+We use the [Kometa UI Kit](https://kitwind.io/products/kometa/) as a base for all of the components on the site.
+If you are going to add components, be sure to reference this UI Kit to make your changes consistent with the design style.

 ## Linting & Commit Hooks

 We use [pre-commit](https://pre-commit.com) for our linting & quality control